CX330Blake/ZYRA/README.md

 ## Showcase

 If you wonder the effectiveness of ZYRA, you should check this simple "hello world" binary out.
 In the following example, I'm gonna use Binary Ninja as the decompiler.
+You can get the example binaries in [examples](./examples/).

 Before using ZYRA, we can see that it's as simple as f\*\*k to reverse engineer.